Spomky-Labs/IpFilterBundle/README.md

 This bundle supports two policies: blacklist and whitelist.

-If you choose blacklist, IP stored in the database will be denied.
+If you choose blacklist, all requests from an IP or an IP in a range stored in the database will be denied.

-If whitelist, only IP stored in database will be granted.
+If whitelist, only those stored in database will be granted.

 # Installation #